The Influence of Stable Photon Sphere Advent on Orbital Precession in moving towards the Extremality: The Periapsis Shift and Extremality

-As we have explained before, in Fig. (\ref{4a}) $\Psi^{r}$ has only one root outside the horizon, which appears as a maximum in the potential representation Fig. (\ref{4b}).
-Therefore, our photon sphere is an unstable photon sphere (U-PS), and accordingly, the structure has standard black hole behavior.\\ So far, as we have seen, it seems that the model under study has retained all its black hole properties in the extreme limit.
+In Fig. (\ref{2a}), $\Psi^{r}$ has only one root outside the horizon, which appears as a maximum in the potential diagram, Fig. (\ref{2b}).
+Therefore, our photon sphere is an unstable photon sphere (U-PS), and accordingly, the structure has standard black hole behavior.
+So far, as we have seen, it seems that the model under study has retained all its black hole properties in the extreme limit.

-Before starting to study the behavior of periapsis shift in this model, we should state that we examined multiple and different parameter values (in line with the purpose of the study), but due to the identical behavioral pattern, we will fully examine the two samples in the non-limit form and the extreme limit state.
-Although, we will display more states in the comparison.

-To gain a deeper understanding, it is first useful to examine the geodetic behavior of the model to identify areas of physical significance and stability.
-Given Eq. (\ref{(5)}) and Eq. (\ref{(6)}) for this model, we have:
+To gain a deeper understanding, it is first useful to examine the geodetic behavior of the model.
+According to Eq. (\ref{(5)}) and Eq. (\ref{(6)}) for this model, we have:

-As can be seen in Fig. (\ref{5a}), the physically meaningful region for massive particles is from the unstable photon sphere onwards.
-If we consider the MSCO as a stable circular orbit of the smallest radius that is continuously connected to a set of stable TCOs, the black hole-like behavior of the model can be observed in Fig. (\ref{5b}).
-Now, due to Eq. (\ref{(14)}) one con write the $\Delta\Phi_{p}$ and A for this model as:
+As can be seen in Fig. (\ref{3a}), the physically meaningful region for massive particles is from the unstable photon sphere onwards.
+If we consider the MSCO as a stable circular orbit of the smallest radius that is continuously connected to a set of stable TCOs, the black hole-like behavior of the model can be observed in Fig. (\ref{3b}).
+Now, due to Eq. (\ref{(14)}) one can write the $\Delta\Phi_{p}$ and A for this model as:

-Examination of Fig. (\ref{6a}) reveals that the periapsis shift initiates precisely at the onset of stable orbit formation.
-In this model, the parameter "A" never exceeds unity, a characteristic corroborated by the absence of negative regions in the $\Delta \Phi_{p}$ curve of Fig. (\ref{6b}).
-The behavior of the periapsis shift in Fig. (\ref{6b}) aligns with classical expectations, exhibiting a monotonic decrease as one moves away from the strong gravitational field.
-Most notably, the periapsis shift remains consistently prograde across the orbital configuration, with no occurrence of retrograde.
+Fig. (\ref{4a}) reveals that the periapsis shift initiates precisely at the onset of stable orbit formation.
+In this model, the parameter "A" never exceeds unity, a characteristic corroborated by the absence of negative regions in the $\Delta \Phi_{p}$ curve of Fig. (\ref{4b}).
+The behavior of the periapsis shift in Fig. (\ref{4}) aligns with classical expectations in sub exterm form of black hole, exhibiting a monotonic decrease as one moves away from the strong gravitational field.
+Most notably, the periapsis shift remains consistently prograde across the orbital configuration, with no occurrence of retrograde.\\